 4. View the Model

 MAGNET Explorer is used to view virtual models (.vmpx files).
-The program has a 3D window where you are able to walk, fly or for example drive a car.
+The program has a 3D window where you are able navigate the model.